-- Only Y, N and N.A. are considered acceptable answers to the requirement followed by respective comments. - The CB shall submit to FOS all information and data that are part of the assessment and surveillance process together with the audit report. - The auditor shall attach complete documents in PDF format.
+- Only Y, N and N.A. are considered acceptable answers to the requirement followed by respective comments. - The CB shall submit to FOS all information and data that are part of the assessment and surveillance process together with the audit report.
+If it is not possible to attach document(s) demonstrating compliance with a requirement, the auditor MUST write in the comment column of the relative requirement, the reason why it was not possible to attach the aforementioned document(s). - The auditor shall attach complete documents in PDF format.
 Clear reference of paragraph and page number shall be included in the report.